About Independent College Counselors, and About Me

 Having lived 25+ admission cycles, my perspective can help minimize stress.

 Working in schools has given me access to years of training in adolescent wellness and support, coaching rooted in neuroscience and mindfulness, and a deep understanding of the rhythms of schools and the nuances of high school curricula, from AP to IB and beyond.
+(I think it's also worth mentioning that this experience means I'm also a trustworthy and safe adult, accepting, trained in counseling adolescents, and extensively vetted and background checked!)

 Helping students make the most of what their school has to offer them and build relationships with potential mentors/supporters is an important role I can play, especially as an advisor in grades 9-11.
-Read what former students say.

 My Recognized Professional Voice